1. Home>

 Vosotras / Vosotrosolvidaríaisyou (plural) would forget

-Ellas / Ellos / Ustedesolvidaríanthey would forget, you (plural formal) would forget
+Ellas / Ellos / Ustedesolvidaríanthey would forget

 Or use our app: